Kruthi1907/Prallel-CNN/README.md

-## CPP-CNN
+## LeNet-CNN

 A C++ implementation of the popular LeNet convolutional neural network architecture.
-Currently it trains on the Kaggle Digit Recognizer challenge data and gives 0.973 accuracy on the leaderboard.
-At the time of writing this, I got a rank of 1414 using this model.
-The results csv file can be found in the `best-results/` directory.
+This example trains on the Kaggle Digit Recognizer dataset - which can be downloaded from [here](https://www.kaggle.com/c/digit-recognizer/data)

 ### Prerequisites for building and running the model